Winchester Training College War Memorial

 The Memorial in the Chapel was erected by the past and present Students of the College to those who made the supreme sacrifice during the Great War.
 It was dedicated by the Lord Bishop of Winchester on Saturday September 25th 1920, at an afternoon service which was attended by several relatives of the fallen, some past students, and the whole of the present Senior Students.

 The Memorial consists of oak panelling wholly around the lower portions of the interior walls of the Chapel, additional stalls at the west end and two inscribed panels.

 The names of the fallen are incised upon the frieze of the panelling.
 On the north wall there is a panel inscribed To the Glory of God and in Memory of those members of this College who gave their lives in the Great War 1914-1918.
 This panel work is placed by Masters and Students Past and Present.

 On the south wall is a quotation from 2 Maccabees vi 31: ‘These men died leaving their deaths for an example of a noble courage and a memorial of virtue, not only unto young men but unto all their nation.’

 The names are given in the order in which the men attended College.

 There have been changes to the Chapel since the original dedication, which have resulted in sections of the rail and the inscription, being moved to different parts of the Chapel.
 In the course of our research we have discovered that some of the names had been carved incorrectly.
 Mistakes like this are common on War Memorials up and down the land.
-We also discovered that two of the names on the Great War section of the rail do not truly meet the requirements to be included.
+We also discovered that two of the names on the Great War section of the rail do not truly meet the Commonwealth War Graves Commission criteria.
 We are unlikely ever to find out if that was because of a genuine mistake, or possibly because someone believed that their war service deserved their inclusion.

 When we began this project we believed that these men deserved to have their stories told.
 We now pass the baton on to another generation to tell the stories of the WW2 men on the War Rail sometime in the future.